Season 1, episode 3: “Kill Me Now”

 RORY: Mencken’s Chrestomathy.

-— A Mencken Chrestomathy: His Own Selection of His Choicest Writings is a 1949 collection of writings chosen, edited, and annotated by the author, Henry Louis “H. L.” Mencken.
-Mencken was a social and cultural commentator of his time, and “his satirical reporting on the Scopes Trial, which he dubbed the ‘Monkey Trial,’ also gained him attention” (Wikipedia).
+- A Mencken Chrestomathy: His Own Selection of His Choicest Writings is a 1949 collection of writings chosen, edited, and annotated by the author, Henry Louis “H. L.” Mencken.
+Mencken was a social and cultural commentator of his time, and “his satirical reporting on the Scopes Trial, which he dubbed the ‘Monkey Trial’, also gained him attention” (Wikipedia).

 BABETTE: He must have been meowing for an hour, but Morey was playing some Thelonious on the Steinway.

-— Steinway & Sons is a high-end US piano company.
-It was founded in 1853 by German piano maker Heinrich Engelhard Steinweg, who would come to be known as Henry E. Steinway.
+- Steinway & Sons is a high-end US piano company.
+It was founded in 1853 by German piano-maker Heinrich Engelhard Steinweg, who would come to be known as Henry E. Steinway.

-Episode context: Babette tells her husband, Morey, to “play her home,” and he plays the piano as she crosses from Lorelai’s porch back to her house next door.
-The song continues faintly in the background of Lorelai and Rory’s fight.
+Babette tells Morey to “play her home,” and he plays “Teach Me Tonight” by Gene De Paul and Sammy Cahn on the piano as she returns from Lorelai’s house.
+The song continues faintly in the background of Lorelai and Rory’s argument.

-LORELAI: So you know what I was thinking?
+LORELAI: So, you know what I was thinking?

 RORY: That Madonna and Sean Penn should get remarried?

-— Claims that Penn physically abused Madonna during their marriage have circulated for years.
-In 2015, however, Madonna denounced the allegations as “completely outrageous, malicious, reckless, and false” (Wikipedia).
+- Claims that Penn physically abused Madonna during their marriage have circulated for years.
+In 2015, Madonna denounced the allegations as “completely outrageous, malicious, reckless, and false” (Wikipedia).

 SOOKIE: Sure.
-Yeah.
 If they’re on Prozac, absolutely.

-“A Kiss to Build a Dream On” by Bert Kalmar, Harry Ruby, and Oscar Hammerstein II
+The band plays a cover of “A Kiss to Build a Dream On” by Bert Kalmar, Harry Ruby, and Oscar Hammerstein II as the wedding guests and newly married couples dance.

 — This song was originally called “Moonlight on the Meadow” and was written in 1935 for use in the Marx Brothers film A Night at the Opera.
 However, the song was not used, and Hammerstein adapted the lyrics to be “A Kiss to Build a Dream On.”
 Louis Armstrong recorded the song in 1951.